 Covering Moths, Butterflies, and Skipper species of North America

 A caterpillar represents the larval stage of the insect order Lepidoptera - the largest order of insects.
 The order encompasses Butterflies, Moths, and the related Skipper and some 160,000 types are recognized today.
-While showcasing traits common to worms, caterpillars are not worms at all with many species, in fact, feed on plants.
+While showcasing traits common to worms, caterpillars are not worms at all with many species, in fact, feeding on plants.
 The pages and images contained within this site help identify both major and minor caterpillar types common to the United States and bordering regions.

 The CaterpillarIdentification.org logo, its written content, and photography are unique to this website (unless where indicated) and is protected by all applicable domestic and international intellectual property laws.
 The material presented across this site is for entertainment value and should not be construced as usable for scientific research or medical advice (insect bites, etc...)
 Please consult licensed, degreed professionals for such information.
 By submitting images to us (CaterpillarIdentification.org) you acknowledge that you have read and understood our Disclaimer as it pertains to "User-Submitted Content".
 Images can be submitted to caterpillaridentificationorg at gmail.com.
 No A.I. was used in the generation of this content; site is 100% curated by humans.